resumex/Basilisk-Domain-Lab/README.md

 `PS C:\>: Make-A-DC.ps1 -domain test.local`

-Installs the required AD roles on the local machine, creating a DC for the domain test.local, but will not create any users.
+Installs the required AD roles on the local machine, creating a DC for the domain `test.local`, but will not create any users.